webman/push

 });

-// When the user-1 channel has a friendApply event
+// When there is a friendApply event on the user-1 channel

 user_channel.on('friendApply', function (data) {

-// data contains information about the friend request
+// data contains information related to the friend request

 console.log(data);